 - How could your business or brand add a unique point of view?

 Compile your notes as you go.
-When you’re finished reviewing the competition, you should have a good starting point for framing your evergreen content.
+When you’re finished reviewing the competition, you should have a good starting point to frame your new content.

 Finally, choose the best evergreen content format by referring to the SERP.
 For example, if most top-ranking results are YouTube videos, you’ll want to prioritize video content.
 The same goes for how-to guides, listicles, and other formats.